-Aspirations: children and young people say they want to move for a variety of reasons education I studied ...
-I do not want to depend on my husband for the fulfilment of household needs. >>
+Aspirations: children and young people say they want to move for a variety of reasons

+66 I want to get some employment with the education I studied ...
+I do not want to depend on my husband for the fulfilment of household needs.
+77